-This page contains edited versions of cases released after the publication date of the first edition of the book, as well as additional information regarding the availability for individuals standing in loco parentis to use the FMLA.
+This page also contains edited versions of cases released after the publication date of the first edition of the book.
 The second edition of the casebook is now available and ready for use for the spring semester of 2014.
-It incorporates all new cases and other material available as of October of 2013, including the cases on this page.
-We are continuing to make the following material available for those using the first edition of the text or for faculty using other textbooks.
+It incorporates all new cases and other material available as of October of 2013.
+We are continuing to make the following material available for those using the first edition of the text or for faculty using other textbooks or putting together their own materials.

 In January 2011, the Supreme Court decided Thompson v North American Stainless, 131 S.Ct.
 863 (2011), holding that a worker who was terminated because his fiancée had filed an EEOC charge could sue for retaliation.
 An edited version of Thompson is provided at the bottom of the page.